nlopatin-gd/mavoyan-internship/GCP/README.md

 ![Screenshot](../screenshots/gcp-task/commands.png)

 ## Step 2 (Result)
-To see the result, find the external IP for your VM.
+To see the result, find the external IP for your VM.<br>
+You can use this command for finding IP.
+``
+cloud compute instances describe mavoyan-vm --zone us-east1-b --format 'get(networkInterfaces[0].accessConfigs[0].natIP)' ``
 ![Screenshot](../screenshots/gcp-task/externalip.png)
 Open on your browser ``<EXTERNAL_IP>:8080``
 ![Screenshot](../screenshots/gcp-task/result.png)